 The hospitality of Greek Orthodox monasteries

 His colleague monk at the reception hall, archontaris (the guest master), provides a much more warmhearted welcome.
 After offering us some ouzo, water, and lokum, he gives us an introduction speech.
-In Russian for the Russian pilgrims, in Greek for the Greek ones, and English for me.
+In Russian for the Russian pilgrims, in Greek for the Greek ones, and in English for me.
 He asks if I need any assistance with my departure and, unlike in Iviron, informs me about the precise schedule of the church services.
 The afternoon one is at 5 pm, followed by dinner, and then introducing the relics kept in the monastery.
-The prayer in the morning starts at 4 am, and is followed by mass and breakfast.
+The prayer in the morning starts at 4 am and is followed by mass and breakfast.

 Even if Vatopedi is supposedly one of the more luxurious monasteries on Agion Oros, unlike older pilgrims who got their private rooms, they send me to a dormitory-style room in the attic, to share it with young seminarians, future monks.
 There is only one shower on the whole floor (a clogged one, though), but even that is progress!
 Most of the monasteries on the Holy Mountain do not have bathing facilities.
 Iviron has only essential sinks!
 So who can complain about the clogged shower?